-say it is the best and most lasting polish they have ever used.
+say it is the best and most lasting pol-ish they have over used.
 It gives a polish to the leather and it wont rub off on the clothing.
-A well satisfied user is the best advortisement.
-Manufactured by the Quick Shine Shoe Polish Co., Des Moines, Iowa.
-Trade supplied by Salt Lake City and Ogden jobbers.
+A well satisfied user is the best advertisement.
+Man-ufactured by the Quick Shine Shoe Polish Co., Des Moines, Iowa.
+Trade supplied by Salt Lake City and Ocdor supplied by Salt Lake City and Ogden